pgjdbc/pgjdbc/docs/documentation/head/arrays.md

 A similar method `org.postgresql.PGConnection.createArrayOf(String, Object)` provides support for primitive array types.
 The `java.sql.Array` object returned from these methods can be used in other methods, such as [PreparedStatement.setArray(int, Array)](https://docs.oracle.com/javase/8/docs/api/java/sql/PreparedStatement.html#setArray-int-java.sql.Array-).

-Additionally, the following types of arrays can be used in `PreparedStatement.setObject` methods and will use the defined type mapping:
+The following types of arrays support binary representation in requests and can be used in `PreparedStatement.setObject`:

 Java Type | Default PostgreSQL™ Type
 --- | ---